Automattic/wp-calypso/client/components/plans/plans-skip-button/README.md

-# Plans Skip Button.
+# Plans Skip Button

-Render a button that allows a user to forego (paid) plans selection during creation of a new site, and use the Free plan instead.
+Render a button that is labeled 'Start with Free', allowing a user to forego (paid) plans selection during creation of a new site, and use the Free plan instead.
+Note that it's up to the consuming component to pass an `onClick` event handler to actually provide the desired behavior.

 ## Props